 As for the dried option, like any dried pasta, you can keep dried tortellini in the pantry, which is very very helpful.
 For months and months!
 And on those night that you feel too tired or unmotivated or disillusioned with life (no, let’s not be disillusioned with life, that’s silly) to make dinner, there they are.
 And they cook up in minutes.

 This filled pasta recipe is colorful with spinach and tomatoes, and lush with a nice pour of cream.Tweet This

-Tuscan Pasta Dish
+Tuscan Pasta Recipe

 And if you want to go a little deeper, and add a few more ingredients you can make yourself a little pasta feast that feels fairly like a Tuscan vacation.
 Or at least a Tuscan dinner.
 I try to find a reason to say the word “Tuscan” with some regularity, which always cheers me right up.
 My sister’s Instagram handle is the @tuscanartichoke, which pretty much tells you everything you need to know about her, at least for starters.

 This recipe is colorful with spinach and tomatoes, and lush with a nice pour of cream.
 If you wanted to use 1 cup broth and ½ cup cream (inverting the proposed proportions) you could do that for a slightly lighter sauce.
 Also, if you want to make a vegetarian version of this, use vegetable broth, make sure the tortellini have no meat, and skip the cubed chicken.

 - Pasta with Edamame, Mint and Basil Pesto

 - Fresh Linguine with Shrimp and Peas in a Pink Cream Sauce

 - Beef and Three Cheese Noodle Casserole